Ajay-kumar-verma/HOOKS-AND-API/hooksandapi/README.md

 - we can execute whole block or we can stop from executing whole block
 - using useEffect and its dependecies
 - it is used for calling Api or executing some tas
+- useEffeect  execute the code only once , when it re render it doesnot execute again

 :stuck_out_tongue_winking_eye: